-Note: To successfully complete a credit, a student must obtain a minimum of "C" grade for the course unit.
+Note: To successfully complete a credit, a student must obtain a minimum of, C grade for the course unit.

-Student's Pe Student's Performance and DP DP range Performance Remark DP = zero Satisfactory Performance is at or above the minimum requirement.
-2 ≤ DP < 12 Unsatisfactory- Poor ^a Performance is just below the minimum requirement.
-12 ≤ DP < 24 Unsatisfactory- Very Poor ^a Performance falls considerably below the minimum requirement.
-DP ≥ 24 Unsatisfactory- Extremely Poor ^a Performance is well below the minimum requirement.
+Student's Performance and DP

+DP range Performance Remark

+DP = zero Satisfactory Performance is at or above the minimum requirement.

+2 ≤ DP < 12 Unsatisfactory- Poor ^a Performance is just below the

+minimum requirement.

+12 ≤ DP < 24 Unsatisfactory- Performance falls considerably

+Very Poor ^a below the minimum requirement.

+DP ≥ 24 Unsatisfactory- Performance is well below

+Extremely Poor ^a the minimum

+requirement.